loicgelle/container-state-dumper/README.md

 4. Start tracing: `lttng start`

-5. Back to the original terminal window, press Enter to start the state dump.
+5. Back to the original terminal window, press Enter to start the state dump and launch the watcher.

-6. When the tool exits, you can stop the tracing with `lttng stop` and analyze the output trace with babeltrace.
+6. You can stop the tracing any time with `lttng stop` and analyze the output trace with babeltrace.

 ## Development

+### Warning

+- Watching the changes in the cgroup filesystem is performed using the inotify mechanism.
+The memory consumption could be noticeable on systems with tens of thousands of control groups.
+- Latency in the trace information and overhead on the machine could be expected, although no evaluation has been performed yet.

 ### Working